flyve-mdm/android-mdm-agent/_posts/static/2017-12-26-getting-started.md

 ### 1.1.
 Invitation

 In order to enroll the devices, it is required to invite the user of the device.
-This can be done either from the Web Dashboard or Flyve MDM plugin for GLPI.
+This can be done either from the Web MDM Dashboard or Flyve MDM plugin for GLPI.

-Once the user receives the email with the invitation and clicks on the link or scan the QR code that comes within:
+Once the user receives the email with the invitation, he will be able to start the enrollment by opening the deeplink or scanning the QR code.

 * If the MDM Agent is [installed in the device](http://flyve.org/android-mdm-agent/howtos/installation), it will ask to Open with the App.